siinatra35/Semester-Project-/README.md

 # Semester-Project-
-<H2>Snake Game!! :snake:<H2>
+<H2>Snake Game!! :snake::apple:<H2>
-This applications uses javafx packaages and css implemetntation the user is capable of moving the snake with <b>W A S D<b>
+This application uses javafx packages and css implemetntation.
-and gather as many apples as possible
+The user is capable of moving the snake with **W A S D** and gather as many apples as possible but make sure not to hit you tail.